-The Visiting Artist Series (VAS) at at YCCC was created with the express purpose of making the arts available and accessible to YCCC and the community-at-large.
-Every March invites a diverse array of artists to YCCC to discuss, demonstrate, exhibit and talk about their experiences as artists.
+The Visiting Artists Series (VAS) at YCCC was created with the express purpose of making the arts available and accessible to YCCC and the community-at-large.
+Every March YCCC invites a diverse array of artists to campus to discuss, demonstrate, exhibit and talk about their experiences as artists.
 All events are held at YCCC are open and FREE to the public.

 Thomas Moser, furniture maker

 March 17, 2015 at 5:30pm

 Thos.
 Moser Cabinetmakers was founded forty years ago to restore the lost art of fine woodworking.
 In 1972, Tom Moser turned his woodworking hobby into a career and started making one-of-a-kind furniture in Maine.
 During the last forty years, the company has grown from a one-man operation to nearly 70 cabinetmakers.
 Thos.
 Moser Cabinetmakers operates six showrooms located in Auburn and Freeport, Maine, as well as in Boston, New York, Greenwich, Philadelphia, and San Francisco.http://www.thosmoser.com

 The Adam Ezra Group, musicians